AdobeDocs/genstudio.en/help/user-guide/content/use-templates.md

 ## Upload a template

-GenStudio accepts templates in an HTML format.
+GenStudio accepts templates in HTML format.

 **To add a template**: